gju/fubade-ics/README.md

 # fubade-ics
-A Python script to generate iCal calendars from fussball.de game data
+A Python script to generate iCal calendars from fussball.de game data.